ketan/SWTBot/org.eclipse.swtbot.releng/readme.txt

 To build/run/test SWTBot from source and command-line you need to do the following:

-Install Subversion Command-Line Client, Ant and Info-ZIP.
+Install Git, Ant and Info-ZIP.
 Add them into your environment's command execution path.
 Verify that you can execute these commands on your command-line: git, ant, unzip.

 Checkout code: